 It's important to track your email marketing metrics to measure which types of emails are working best.

-You'll want to pay attention to click-through rates, open rates, and any other engagement metrics that will help you determine which type of content is resonating most with your audience.
+You'll want to pay attention to click-through rates, open rates, and any other engagement metrics to help you determine which content resonates most with your audience.
 In fact, here are 7 customer acquisition metrics you should be tracking.

 What makes a good email newsletter?

-A good email marketing newsletter should be short and concise while containing a clear call to action button.
-Managing your email list is made easier when the people that opt in do so because they understand the type of content that they will be getting.
+A good email marketing newsletter should be short and concise and contain a clear call to action button.
+Managing your email list is made easier when the people opt-in do so because they understand the type of content they will be getting.

-Giving value to each of the email newsletters that you send out is key to standing out from the crowd (where inferior quality is the standard).
+Giving value to each email newsletter you send out is key to standing out from the crowd (where inferior quality is the standard).